AP Explains: How Spain-Catalonia standoff has evolved

 Share via Email

-MADRID — The regional Catalan government plans to declare independence in the coming days from Spain, the latest twist in a
+MADRID — The prosperous and powerful northeastern regional Catalan government says it plans to declare independence from Spain, creating Spain's gravest

-What that independence declaration will actually mean for the prosperous region — and how Spain, the European Union and the international community will react — are all big unknowns.
-Here's a look at how the standoff is evolving:

 A BLOODIED REFERENDUM

-The whole conflict over a self-determination vote has been dragging on for six years but Catalan separatists finally staged such a referendum on Sunday despite Span's insistence it was illegal and an order by Spain's top

-Spanish police, following orders from a judge to prevent the referendum, clashed with voters and supporters Sunday, resulting in over 900 people receiving medical attention.
-Photographs and videos of police pulling voters out by their hair and kicking them on stairs flashed around the world, sparking criticism, but Spain says the police did what they had to do.

-Massive protests and a strike took place Tuesday in Catalonia against the police actions and the situation in the northeastern region is close to boiling point.
+The conflict over a self-determination vote has been dragging on for six years but Catalan separatists staged an independence referendum on Oct.
+1 despite Spain's insistence it was illegal.
+Spanish police, following orders from a judge to prevent the referendum, clashed with voters and supporters and Catalan officials said over 900 people were injured.
+Videos of police pulling voters out by their hair and kicking them on stairs flashed around the world.
+An Interior Ministry official later apologized for the injuries but laid the blame on the Catalan government for having encouraged people to vote.
+Massive protests and a strike Tuesday in Catalonia were held to protest the police violence.

 A QUESTIONABLE RESULT

 The way the independence referendum was held has raised a host of complaints about its legality and validity.
-The vote did not have any census controls, electoral board or official vote-counting teams or international observers of any weight.
-After Spanish police started seizing ballot boxes, Catalan officials allowed voters to vote wherever they liked.
+As Spanish police started seizing ballot boxes, Catalan officials allowed voters to cast ballots wherever they liked.
+Catalan officials say the final numbers show 90

-Catalan authorities claimed some 2.3 million people — less than half the region's electorate — voted in the referendum Sunday.
-Many of those opposed to independence are thought to have stayed at home.
-Of those who voted, some 90

-Regional President Carles Puigdemont proclaimed a victory, saying the vote entitled Catalonia to be recognized.
-Spain cried foul and most governments backed it.

 A NEW EUROPEAN STATE?